kymibuilds/ai-sre-kestra/README.md

 # AI Incident Commander
 Autonomous incident response for real-world SRE workflows.

-AI Incident Commander is a fully automated incident-response engine built on Kestra, GitHub Actions, Slack, and a live mock microservice that behaves like real production infrastructure.
+AI Incident Commander is an end-to-end automation engine built on Kestra, GitHub Actions, Slack, and a live mock microservice that behaves like real production infrastructure.

-It monitors metrics, logs, deployments, and anomalies, uses a built-in Kestra AI Agent to reason about incidents, and when necessary executes an autonomous rollback through GitHub Actions.
+It continuously monitors system signals, reasons about incidents using Kestra’s built-in AI Agent, and executes autonomous remediation such as GitHub-powered rollbacks.

-The result: a hands-off SRE workflow that detects, analyzes, and remediates outages end-to-end.
+The result: a hands-free SRE workflow that detects, analyzes, and resolves outages automatically.

 <p align="center">
   <img src="docs/architecture.svg" width="800"/>